Seeking writer/editor for help with a nonfiction book

-I’ll occasionally also ask for your help editing other writing projects, e.g. text for class descriptions, presentations, and TED-style talks.
+I’ll also ask for your help editing other writing projects, e.g. text for class descriptions, proposals for writing workshops, and TED-style talks.

 If you’re an aspiring writer and you want to learn, I do think this could be something of a crash course in writing a nonfiction book.
 The work will no doubt help you become a better writer, editor, and storyteller, if that’s what you aspire to—especially since, again, instead of editing my work off on your own, we’ll be explicitly talking through aspects of the craft.

-I’m calling this position an internship because I think it’s a good opportunity for an aspiring writer to practice applying the principles of good writing and storytelling.
+So, I think it’s a good opportunity for an aspiring writer to practice applying the principles of good writing and storytelling.
 That said, you definitely don’t need to be a student to apply.
-If you’re a veteran writer/editor just looking for interesting part-time time work, even better.
+If you’re a veteran writer/editor just looking for interesting part-time time work, even better!

 So!
 Send us your resume and a writing sample and let’s do some writing.

 Here’s my bio in case you’re interested in knowing a bit about my background.